5tefan/py-netcdf-timeseries-gui/README.md

 # Python NetCDF Time Series Plot GUI

-The Python NetCDF Time Series Plot GUI (pyntpg) is a tool to visualize time series data in NetCDF format.
+The Python NetCDF Time Series GUI (pyntpg) is a tool to visualize and do analysis with series data in NetCDF format.

 ## Overview